gauravbasu03/seniorproject2/statusreport.md

 Issues/Challenges
 - Deciding which toggles to include on the sidebar
 - The infographic is not looking like it will be finished, might have to seek an alternative.

+Week 15 -
+Preparing the poster, adding finishing touches, adding night mode Not gonna be able to add infographic

+Week 17 -
+Submitting documentation and status reports for the previous weeks Ensuring app works
+Creating app launch guide